 Even just getting around town is easier with transport, we saw a few poor souls trying to walking around the sights when we were there in March and they looked HOT.
 I couldn’t imagine trying to do it in summer.

-If you do have a car and are driving too or from Adelaide to Coober Pedy we also have some cool suggestions of things to check out on the way so don’t miss that either.
+If you do have a car and are driving too or from Adelaide to Coober Pedy we also have some cool suggestions of things to see on the Adelaide to Coober Pedy drive so don’t miss that either.

 So, there you have it – my list of the most fun and unusual things to do in Coober Pedy.
 If you liked it, why not share it on social media so other folks can discover all the unique things to do in Coober Pedy on their trip too.